gassantos/phd-guided-study/README.md

 The repository focuses on developing approaches and solutions within the discipline, particularly targeting challenges in data provenance in LLMs, Integer Programming and resource management.

+In addition, there is a notebook of this preliminar study avaliable in *https://colab.research.google.com/drive/1PUejE7TmQ4WuTrvVlF2fgF8sNDBCy576*.

 ## Key Considerations

 The study is framed around the following core factors: